JanssenProject/jans/docs/admin/developer/scripts/client-registration.md

         return true;
     }

+    // This method needs to be overridden if client is providing an SSA with HMAC
     @Override
     public String getSoftwareStatementHmacSecret(Object context) {
         return "";
     }

+    // This method needs to be overridden if client is providing an SSA and RS256 validation
     @Override
     public String getSoftwareStatementJwks(Object context) {
         return "";
+    }

+    @Override
+    public String getDcrHmacSecret(Object o) {
+        return "";
+    }

+    @Override
+    public String getDcrJwks(Object o) {
+        return "";
+    }

+    @Override
+    public boolean isCertValidForClient(Object o, Object o1) {
+        return false;
     }

     @Override